Phalotris lemniscatus

 Phalotris lemniscatus is a species of venomous snake found in South America.
-It's usually known as Pampeana black headed snake, in Brazilian Portuguese cobra de cabeça preta pampeana; coralina mesopotámica; culebra de collar blanco and Duméril's diadem snake.
+It is usually known as Pampeana black headed snake or Duméril's diadem snake.

 Description and behavior

 The fossorial habits certainly favor its adaptation, giving it less visibility in Anthropized areas.
-On the other hand, it's important to note that this species has a slender body, with a relatively reduced head, short tail, and size that generally does not exceed 50 cm in total length, although specimens of up to 68 cm have been reported.
+On the other hand, it is important to note that this species has a slender body, with a relatively reduced head, short tail, and size that generally does not exceed 50 cm in total length, although specimens of up to 68 cm have been reported.
 It feeds on small reptiles such as amphisbaenians, other snakes and lizards.
 Usually makes a defensive demonstration in the presence of a human, behaving in a shy and never aggressive way.